merely-useful/py-rse/index.md

 but it is really just another kind of program.

-Let's start by creating a new directory for our runnable programs called `bin/`, consistent with the project structure described in Section \@ref(intro-organize).
+Let's start by creating a new directory for our runnable programs called `bin/`, consistent with the project structure described in Section \@ref(getting-started-organize).

 ```shell
 $ cd ~/zipf